jinseok9338/NetFlixCloneTypescript/README.md

 Subscribe to my YouTube channel here: http://bit.ly/CognitiveSurge where I build projects like this!
 And don't forget, you can contribute to this project (highly encouraged!).

 ![Preview](netflix-preview.png?raw=true)

+The original Project Description is above.
+I am porting this project with typescript.
+Please add Firebase Config to src/lib.firebase.prod.ts You need to add Movie and Series data to Firestore for it to properly function.
+The data type is in DataType.json